Infinitely Losing My Edge

 I'm losing my edge.

-To all the kids in Winnipeg and Taipei.
+To all the kids in Hong Kong and Lyon.

 I'm losing my edge.